Top of the page

 Follicular, small-cleaved cell lymphoma and follicular mixed small-cleaved and large cell lymphoma do not have reproducibly different disease-free survival or OS.

 Patients with indolent lymphoma may experience a relapse with a more aggressive histology.
-If the clinical pattern of relapse suggests that the disease is behaving in a more aggressive manner, a biopsy should be performed.
+If the clinical pattern of relapse suggests that the disease is behaving in a more aggressive manner, a biopsy should be performed, if feasible.
 Documentation of conversion to a more aggressive histology requires an appropriate change to a therapy applicable to that histologic type.
 Rapid growth or discordant growth between various disease sites may indicate a histologic conversion.
 The risk of histologic transformation was 30% by 10 years in a retrospective review of 325 patients from diagnosis between 1972 and 1999.
 In this series, high-risk factors for subsequent histologic transformation were advanced stage, high-risk FLIPI, and expectant management.
-The 5-year OS rate was more than 50% for 172 patients who had biopsy-proven, aggressive-histology transformation in a multicenter cohort study employing rituximab plus anthracycline or platinum-based chemotherapy, or similar therapy followed by autologous or allogeneic stem cell transplantation (ASCT).[22,23]
+The 5-year OS rate was more than 50% for patients who had biopsy-proven, aggressive-histology transformation in several multicenter cohort studies employing rituximab plus anthracycline or platinum-based chemotherapy, or similar therapy followed by autologous or allogeneic stem cell transplantation (ASCT).[21,24,25]

 In a prospective nonrandomized study, at a median follow-up of 6.8 years, 379 (14%) of 2,652 patients subsequently transformed to a more aggressive histology after an initial diagnosis of follicular lymphoma.[Level of evidence: 3iiiDiv] The median OS after subsequent transformation was 5 years; however, among 47 patients with evidence of transformation in conjunction with follicular lymphoma at the time of initial diagnosis, the OS was no worse than that of the other nontransformed patients (5-year OS, 88%; 95% confidence interval (CI), 74%-95%).